icey830/restapiexpress/README.md

 * downloads database dependencies
 * extends schemes for serverside validation
 * create correct route for GET on instance and collection
-* create correct route for POST on collection
+* create correct route for POST on instance and collection
-* create correct route for PUT on collection
+* create correct route for PUT on instance and collection

 ### Automated Test cases:
 * responding with http-code 200 if access granted or 302 where no access was granted for every collection or resource
 * responding with http-code 201 a resource was created

-Next Steps
+* responding with http-code 400 if bad access
--
+* responding with http-code 405 if method not supported on put

-* create template for POST on instance
+## Next Steps
 * create template for PATCH on instance and collection
-* create template for PUT on instance
+* create template for OPTIONS on instance and collection
 * verify HEAD on instance and collection is really the same as GET
 * create template for OPTIONS on instance and collection
 * create single sign on tables (Username, password, API-Token)